 The COVID-19 crisis has caused a lot of disruption and concern around Australia and the world.
-Emergency Windscreens would like to assure our customers we are open for business and here to support you.
-Our team have implemented additional, precautionary, measures in line with advice from the Australian Government.
-We want to keep our customers, employees and communities safe during this crisis.
+Emergency Windscreens would like to assure our customers we will continue to keep your vehicle roadworthy, are open for business, and here to support you.
+Our team has implemented additional, precautionary, measures in line with advice from the Australian Government.
+We want to keep our customers, employees, and communities safe during this crisis.

 Social distancing is more important than ever, to flatten the trajectory of infection.
-We can perform our mobile repair services with minimal social interaction.
+Our mobile repair services can be done with minimal social interaction.
 Emergency Windscreen repair service has always operated with convenience in mind.
-While you work at home or in the office, our technicians can focus on your much needed repairs.
-We get you back on the road, sooner.
+While you work at home or in the office, our technicians can focus on your much-needed repairs, to get you on the road, sooner.
 Whether you’re in a driveway or a car park, our team can get your repairs done.

 This practice hasn’t changed, with our technicians able to visit your home to make mobile windscreen repairs.
-Our team carries out your repairs with hygiene and social distancing in mind, to keep you and your family safe.
+Our repairs will be carried out with hygiene and social distancing in mind, to keep you and your family safe.
 This means minimal contact between you and your technician.
-If you or our team requires contact, our team will be ensuring they wash their hands and use sanitiser.
+When contact is required, our team will be ensuring they are masked, wash their hands, and use sanitiser.

 We are constantly monitoring the health and well being of our employees to help prevent virus transmission.
-In order to comply with social distancing guidelines, we’re encouraging clients and technicians to avoid contact as much as possible.
-When you or our team require contact, we ask you to remain 2 metres.
+In order to comply with social distancing guidelines, we’re encouraging clients and technicians to avoid contact as much as possible and remain 2 meters apart when contact is required.
 This may include prepaying or paying via card or over the phone, rather than using cash or a cheque.

 With travel rates dropping due to government shutdowns and more Australians working from home, there is no better time than now for windscreen repairs.
 While, in general, drive-away time is between 1-2 hours after your repair or replacement, it’s best to leave your windscreen to cure for 24 hours.
 And with cars sitting idle in general, your windscreen will have plenty of time to cure.